MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSA-Upgrade-Project-Conversion.md

     1. The assigned project manager receives a notification on the right side of the application.
     1. The message bar that states that conversion is in progress is removed.
-    1. The **Schedule** tab shows the new scheduling experience with Project for the Web.
+    1. The **Schedule** tab shows the new scheduling experience with Project for the web.
 Any user who has the appropriate licenses and security roles can edit the WBS.
-    1. The **Scheduling engine** field is updated to **Project for the Web**.
+    1. The **Scheduling engine** field is updated to **Project for the web**.
     1. The **Convert** button is removed from the Action Pane.

 > [!IMPORTANT]